linusg/wsinfo/README.rst

 Requirements
 ------------

-The package is compatible with both Python 2 and 3.
+The package is compatible with both Python 2 and 3, so everything you need is a recent Python installation.

 Installation
 ------------